tweag/nickel/doc/manual/syntax.md

 ## Enums

 An enumeration value is composed of a tag and an optional argument serving as a data payload.
-An enum without an argument is just called an *enum tag*.
+An enum without an argument is called an *enum tag*.
 An enum tag applied to an argument is called an *enum variant*.
 An *enum* refers to both without distinction.

 ### Enum tags